Zkjoker/ICCV-PnPRansac_mutiprocessing/README.md

 4. The transform matrices in 1.txt and 2.txt are Twc, which means:Pw=Twc·Pc, Pw is the world coordinate and Pc is the camera coordinate. <br><br>

 ### ReDefineError.py<br>
 In this file there are three functions.They compute the reprojection error,angle error,and the difference between two transform matrix.
-Angle error never be used in all files.
+Angle error hasn't been used in any files.
 Of course you can try to use it to replace the reprojection error. <br><br>

 angle error=||(||f·K^(-1)·Pu||/||T·Pw||）·T·Pw -f·K^(-1)·Pu||, in this equation, f is focus length, K is camera matrix, Pw is world coordinate, Pu is image coordinate, "||" is F normal form. <br><br>